 Who carries the poop bag?

-A coaching client was eager to tell me about her morning dog walk.
+A coaching client—one with creative dreams she barely lets herself talk about—was eager to tell me about her morning dog walk.
+What she discovered was a people-pleasing pattern she couldn’t unsee.

 Her husband picked up after their dog.
 She immediately said, “I’ll carry the poop bag.”